Scaife Foundations

-The Scaife Foundations refer collectively to three foundations in Pittsburgh, Pennsylvania.
-The three subdivisions are: the Allegheny Foundation, the Sarah Scaife Foundation, and the Scaife Family Foundation.
+The Scaife Foundations refer collectively to three foundations in Pittsburgh, Pennsylvania: the Allegheny Foundation, the Sarah Scaife Foundation, and the Scaife Family Foundation.
 A fourth foundation, the Carthage Foundation, was folded into the Sarah Scaife Foundation in 2014.
+The Sarah Scaife Foundation and Scaife Family Foundation are major funders of American conservative causes.

 Allegheny Foundation

 Richard Mellon Scaife endowed the foundation and served as its founding chairman.
 It "concentrates its giving in the Southwestern Pennsylvania area and confines most of its grant awards to programs for historic preservation, civic development and education."

 When Scaife died in 2014, he left assets worth $364 million to the Allegheny Foundation.
 In 2015, the Allegheny Foundation distributed over $25 million to 81 different organizations.
 The foundation's largest donations went to Point Park University for the Pittsburgh Playhouse and the Center for Media Innovation.
 The Boys & Girls Club of Western Pennsylvania, Saint Vincent College, the Extra Mile Education Foundation, Goodwill of Southwestern Pennsylvania, and the Ligonier Valley YMCA all received gifts of $1 million or more.